kwaschny/unwanted-twitch/README.md

 - you can still access any blacklisted content via direct link

 ## Note about breaking changes on twitch.tv
 Twitch is infamous for changing their website without further notice, which may break this extension over night.
 Twitch also serves different [canary builds](https://www.techtarget.com/whatis/definition/canary-canary-testing) (previews of potential future versions) to selected/random users for up to 4 weeks, which most likely break parts of the extension.
-If you notice pages no longer working properly, disable the extension, [report the issue](https://github.com/kwaschny/unwanted-twitch/issues) (you can also send me an e-mail or DM me on Twitter) and wait for an update.
+If you notice pages no longer working properly, disable the extension, [report the issue](https://github.com/kwaschny/unwanted-twitch/issues) and wait for an update.
 Note that updates may take a few days to be approved on the corresponding browser stores.
 Keep an eye on [the GitHub commits](https://github.com/kwaschny/unwanted-twitch/commits/master) or [follow me on Twitter](https://twitter.com/Kwaschny) to receive news regarding new versions.
-Please avoid leaving a 1-star review as this will neither help the case nor increase my mood.
-Thank you. 🙂

 ## FAQ / Troubleshooting